spdk/spdk/doc/nvme.md

 2. If a primary process exits while secondary processes are still running, those processes will continue to run.
 However, a new primary process cannot be created.
 3. Applications are responsible for coordinating access to logical blocks.
+4. If a process exits unexpectedly, the allocated memory will be released when the last process exits.

 @sa spdk_nvme_probe, spdk_nvme_ctrlr_process_admin_completions